Equivalent birational embeddings II: divisors: Introduction

 {\it Acknowledgement}.
 We are much indebted to Alberto Calabri and Ciro Ciliberto for discussions and suggestions.
 Especially from preventing us to cruise in a wrong direction in the definition of minimal degree curves.
 Part of this work has been done during a pleasant stay at the MSRI.
 Massimiliano Mella would like to thank the Institute for providing a perfect environment.
+The anonymous referee has also to be warmly thanked for a careful reading and many suggestions that improved exposition and readability.

 After this paper was completed Ciro Ciliberto brought to our attention his work with Alberto Calabri, \cite{CC}, devoted to a detailed study of minimal degree plane curves.